 Connecting kids at school, or helping them connect at home, is critical not just for their education now, but to prepare them for an increasingly technical and competitive U.S. economy.

-Cable companies make low-cost internet available to low-income families with children who qualify for the National School Lunch program.
+In addition, cable companies make low-cost internet available to low-income families with children who qualify for the National School Lunch program.
 Through this initiative, cable companies provide discounted Internet services, hardware, digital literacy training, and technology centers across the country to increase accessibility and help close the digital divide.

 The cable industry nationally has invested more than $650 million in digital literacy training and awareness since 2011.